The

 like an eagle down towards the beach and ocean far below.
 Flying

-over luxury houses with swimming pools, apartment towers, and
+over luxury houses with swimming pools, apartment towers,

 the endless sea the feeling is of complete bliss, it’s like waking